ensan-hcl/azooKey-Desktop/README.md

 ## Trouble Shooting

-*I'm not expert of macOS.
-Please don't ask too much, I don't know either.
-It's just my experience.*
+*I'm not an expert of macOS.
+Please don't ask too much, I don't know either.*

 * InputMethods says **connection \*\*Failed\*\*** all though there are no diff!
   * Open 'Activity Monitor' app, search the name of your InputMethods, and kill the process.
 Then try again.